jbemmel/srl-self-organizing/README.md

         }
     }
 ```

+## Superspine support
+Adding superspine support required some changes to the auto-configuration logic.
+Router IDs are now numbered starting with 0 at the leaves ( e.g. Leaf1=1.1.0.1 )
+because the local agent does not know whether a superspine will be included in the topology or not.

+The node role and rank are now derived from the hostname; in a 3-tier topology leaf nodes cannot easily determine their rank based on the spine port(s) they're connected to.
+Deriving things from the hostname also allows a single config file to be used across the entire fabric.

 ## Using LLDP for signalling topology changes (deprecated)
 To auto-configure LAGs, upon receiving an LLDP event the agent temporarily modifies the system name: